Logarithmic Prismatic Cohomology I: Introduction

 The completion means the derived completion unless otherwise specified, and it is denoted by $(-)^{\wedge}$.
 We sometimes write $(-)^{\wedge}_{\textnormal{cl}}$ for the classical completion.
 The topology for which the completion is taken depends on context and sometimes explicated by adding a subscript, e.g. $(-)^{\wedge}_p$.
 The completed polynomial ring is denoted by $\langle - \rangle$.

 A monoid $M$ is assumed to be commutative and its unit element is denoted by $e$.
 Its associated abelian group is denoted by $M^{\gp}$.
 We write $M^\times\subset M$ for the subgroup of invertible elements.
+For a formal scheme $X$ and a map of monoids $M \to \Gamma (X, \cO_X)$, we write $M^a_{X}$ for the associated log structure on the \'etale site of $X$.
 For several terminology of log geometry, we refer the reader to Appendix.